conedevelopment/accessibility-path/README.md

 *Nowadays, the podcast is a popular format.
 It is easy to consume; you can get a lot of new information, ideal for a walk.*

 * [13 Letters](https://www.bemyeyes.com/podcasts-show/13-letters) - This podcast is brought to you by [Be My Eyes](https://www.bemyeyes.com/).
 Everything about accessibility and inclusivity.
 Great conversations with industry leaders.
 It is a must.

+## 📧 Newsletter to Subscribe

+*Get regular related content through email is always a great idea.
+There are many new and great articles about accessibility.*

+* [Accessibility Weekly](https://a11yweekly.com/) - A weekly newsletter about anything web accessibility; start the week with great resources on the topic of a11y.

 ## ⚙️ Projects to Dig In